SkyflowFoundry/migration_scripts/README.md

 - Migration of connections associated with functions is not supported.

 ## Steps to run the workflows

+### Prerequisites

+- A GitHub account is required to fork the repository and run the workflows.

 ### Running actions on your fork